jun-eau/Slipstream/README.md

 This project is open source (see `LICENSE` file).

-It's a derivative of [RocketLeagueLauncher](https://github.com/LittleScripterBoy/RocketLeagueLauncher); special thanks to **LittleScripterBoy** for releasing the original work under The Unlicense.
+It's a derivative of [RocketLeagueLauncher](https://github.com/HiDefCode/RocketLeagueLauncher); special thanks to **HiDefCode** for releasing the original work under The Unlicense.